 - The IELTS examiner will give you a topic card.
 On the card, there will be a short description of a topic, with some ideas for what to include.
-The topic will be related to your personal experience, for example your favourite teacher or a beautiful place in your country.
+The topic will be related to personal experience, for example a person you know or an event you participated in.

-- The examiner will give you one minute to prepare your talk.
-You will be given a piece of paper to write down some ideas.
+- The examiner will give you exactly one minute to prepare your talk.
+The examiner will give give you a piece of paper and a pencil to write down some ideas.
 You could make a list of ideas and keywords, or draw a mind map.

 - After one minute, the examiner will ask you to you to start your talk.

 - You give your talk.
-You are expected to speak, without interruption from the examiner, for between one and two minutes.
-The examiner will listen and say nothing, but he might nod and gesture in order to encourage you to continue talking.
+You are expected to speak, without interruption from the examiner, for up to two minutes.
+The examiner will listen and say nothing, but she/he might nod and gesture in order to encourage you to continue talking.